KARNATISAITHARUN/documentation/using-ocular/tutorials/c-allocation-bugs.md

 ### `atoi` Case

-The following query examines dataflow from return of atoi to argument of malloc, at all malloc call sites:
+The following query examines dataflow from return of atoi to argument of malloc, at all malloc call sites

 ```scala
 val sink = cpg.method.callOut.name("malloc").argument